KILTprotocol/spec-ext-credential-api/readme.md

 ### Extension

 A browser extension that stores and uses the identities and credentials of the user.
-When the user visits a webpage, the extension injects its API in this webpage.
+When the user visits a webpage, the extension injects its API into this webpage.

 ### dApp

-Decentralized application.
-Examples of dApp in this specification are Attester and Verifier.
+Decentralized application – a website that can interact with the extension via the API it exposes.
-It is a website that can interact with the extension via the API it exposes.
+The example dApps in this specification are Attester and Verifier.

 ## Setting up the communication session

 ### Types

 `extensionId` references the extension on the `GlobalKilt` object but is not used by the dApp. `name` should be a human-readable string.

 ```typescript
 interface GlobalKilt {